$125 off any CGM Plan. Use code FALL125

 Adequate fiber intake can support healthy immune function, glucose regulation, insulin sensitivity, and feelings of fullness (which prevents you from both over and undereating).

-Interestingly, increasing dietary fiber also has possible links with improved weight loss outcomes.
-Unfortunately, many frozen meals are low in fiber, though the type of meal you choose can also determine the fiber content.
+Interestingly, increasing dietary fiber may also be linked to improved weight loss outcomes.
+Unfortunately, many frozen meals are low in fiber, though the type of meal you choose can also determine its fiber content.

 Opting for frozen meals that include plenty of fiber in each meal or adding extra sources of fiber on the side can help you reap some of these health benefits.